Spain: Related Information

 - Enhanced tax credits for various types of investment.

-The Canary Islands Special Zone has been created within the fiscal and economic regime of the Canary Islands for the purpose of encouraging the economic and social development of the islands and the diversification of their manufacturing and service sectors.
+The Canary Islands Special Zone has been created within the financial and economic regime of the Canary Islands to encourage the economic and social development of the islands and the diversification of their manufacturing and service sectors.

 In early 2006, the Department of Economic Affairs and Finance of the Canary Islands Government suggested the introduction of improvements to the Canary Islands Economic and Fiscal Regime, including the extension of the time frame of the low tax zone beyond 2008 of 25 years for companies in the service sector and 50 years for companies operating in the industrial sector.